let our experienced guides show you the way

 Born and raised in the jewel of the Sierras, Lake Tahoe, Iris grew to love playing outside at an early age.
 Snowboarding has been her passion since her brother introduced her to it at 13.
 After years of slopestyle and rail competitions, her riding skills matured and took her into the backcountry.
 She loves nothing more in life than traveling the world and making turns on her board.
 Iris has won multiple Big Mountain competitions in the US, qualifying her to compete in the Freeride World Tour for 2 seasons.
 Inspired by her love of sharing days in the mountains with like-minded folk, Iris is an aspiring AMGA guide.
 Exploring and shredding new terrain on her splitboard with friends, she currently lives in Jackson Hole, Wyoming.

 Jim Conway is the owner, operations manager and guide at Tordrillo North Ski & Snowboard Adventures deep in the Alaska bush.
 Jim started out as a professional extreme skier and heli ski guide back in the early 90's, switching to snowboarding in 2001.
 He was one of the first people to guide heli skiing in Valdez and eventually went on to become the lead guide and heli operations manager for Teton Gravity Research.
 This allowed Jim to open many new areas in Alaska including Haines, Seward, Petersburg and the Tordrillos in the winter.
 The program he developed at TGR is used as an example of best risk management practices by the Marine Corps, Navy, Coast Guard, Air Force and the Risk and Insurance Management Society.
-When not in AK, Jim can be found guiding tourers and cat skiers at Snowbird, Utah in addition to being an AAIRE Instructor.
+When not in AK, Jim can be found guiding tourers and cat skiers at Snowbird, Utah in addition to being an AAIRE and AAI Instructor.

 "Jamie was such an enthusiastic new guide, so eager to learn everything he could, that i couldn’t resist giving him my heli seat now and then to help him to get some experience guiding in the Chugach.
 He then become one of Doug Coombs’ favorite side kicks in the mountains.
 Doug always appreciated having an enthusiastic new guide along with him, both to help and to learn as they guided clients together.
 I think what Doug enjoyed the most about Jamie, as i did, was his humor."